thensgens/yagi-vm/README.md

 Configuration for ANTLRworks:
   File -> Preferences -> General (Tab) -> Output path

 The antlr grammar file should placed in the project's root folder.

+Important: Do not forget to generate the lexer/parser code after changing yagi's grammar file.